 She was with her daughter Alice and about 25 other people, including men, women and 10 children.
 They were part of the exodus of abolitionists from New England to establish a strong anti-slavery presence in the Kansas Territory.

 When the Kansas-Nebraska Act became law on May 30, 1854, it allowed the residents of each territory to vote on whether they’d be free or slave when they qualified for statehood.
-The territories were soon flooded with pro- and anti-abolitionists.
+The territories were then flooded with pro- and anti-abolitionists.

 During that arduous journey to Kansas, Hannah Ropes’ party encountered slavery supporters on a steamboat.
-The two sides got into an argument.
-"There is not a good spirit shown on either side," she wrote.
+The two sides then got into an argument.
+“There is not a good spirit shown on either side,” she wrote.